 DP: You know there are some changes in that neighborhood but not really bad changes.
-We have our share of B and E’s, there’s drugs but the neighborhood in all is basically a pretty solid neighborhood because the houses are built solid and they’re not these houses they’re building now, so that’s a good sound neighborhood.
-If they gonna, you know, bring back Detroit, these areas like the Boston-Edison, Chicago area where you have these good solid homes—
+We have our share of B and E’s [breaking and entering], there’s drugs but the neighborhood in all is basically a pretty solid neighborhood because the houses are built solid and they’re not these houses they’re building now, so that’s a good sound neighborhood.
+If they're going to, you know, bring back Detroit, these areas like the Boston-Edison, Chicago area where you have these good solid homes—

 NL: The brick instead of the frame houses—

-DP: Yeah, they’re brick instead of frame houses and that’s the way mine is, it’s a brick house it’s a nice solid house, they don’t make houses like this anymore, they don’t make neighborhoods like these anymore, and so we know that because we see a lot of people that are coming in trying to buy up all of these houses and most of these houses in the neighborhood people have lost because of foreclosure.
-They really didn’t wanna give up their house, they just couldn’t afford to keep it anymore.
+DP: Yeah, they’re brick instead of frame houses and that’s the way mine is, is a brick house.
+It’s a nice solid house, they don’t make houses like this anymore, they don’t make neighborhoods like these anymore, and so we know that because we see a lot of people that are coming in trying to buy up all of these houses and most of these houses in the neighborhood people have lost because of foreclosure.
+They really didn’t want to give up their house, they just couldn’t afford to keep it anymore.
 But these houses in that neighborhood is pretty solid houses, you find some companies coming in and will buy up maybe a whole slew of houses in that particular area, management company.
-We see people coming from out of state buying up houses and they’ll flip them, fix them up, turn them around, and sell them you know for a higher price, but yeah it’s a pretty good neighborhood.
+We see people coming from out of state buying up houses and they’ll flip them: fix them up, turn them around, and sell them you know for a higher price, but yeah it’s a pretty good neighborhood.